Application and Assessment of Divide-and-Conquer-based Heuristic Algorithms for some Integer Optimization Problems

 Here, $\big( w(j) \big)_{j = 1}^{N} \subseteq (0,1] $ is the list of \textbf{item weights}, $ \big\{ x(i, j): i, j \in [N] \big\} $ is the list of binary valued \textbf{item assignment decision variables}, with $ x(i,j) = 1 $ if item $ j $ is assigned to bin $ i $ and $ x(i, j) = 0 $ otherwise.
 Finally, $ \big( y(i) \big)_{i = 1}^{N} $ is the list of binary valued \textbf{bin-choice decision variables}, setting $ y(i) = 1 $ if bin $ i $ is nonempty and $ y(i) = 0 $ otherwise. \end{problem} As it is well-know, most of the literature is concerned with heuristic methods for solving BPP (see \cite{CoffmanBPPSurvey}).
-Therefore, in this work is focused on the interaction of the Divide-and-Conquer method with the three most basic heuristic algorithms: Next Fit Decreasing (NFD), First Fit Decreasing (FFD) and Best Fit Decreasing (BFD) (see \cite{MartelloKnapsackPs} and \cite{KorteVygen}).
+Therefore, this work is focused on the interaction of a Divide-and-Conquer paradigm with the three most basic heuristic algorithms: Next Fit Decreasing (NFD), First Fit Decreasing (FFD) and Best Fit Decreasing (BFD) (see \cite{MartelloKnapsackPs} and \cite{KorteVygen}).
 For the sake of completeness these algorithms are described below.
 In the three cases, it is assumed that the items are sorted decreasingly according their weights, i.e. $ w(1) \geq w(2) \geq \ldots \geq w(N) $. \begin{enumerate}[a.] \item \textbf{Next Fit Algorithm.} The first item is assigned to bin $ 1 $.
 Each of the items $ 2, \ldots, N $ is handled as follows: the item $ j $ is assigned to the current bin if it fits; if not it is assigned to a new bin (next fit).